feer-rodriguess90/feer-rodriguess90/README.md

 # Welcome!
 ## I'm Fernanda!
 Let me tell you a bit about myself. :D

-Software Developer | Python | SQL 💻
+Passionate software developer with a dedicated focus on advancing in data science. 📊

-Passionate about teaching languages, technology, and finance :heart:
+Python | SQL 💻

 <div style="display: inline_block"><br>